JiaruiWang-Jill/CS111/Discussion_note/Discussion_2.md

 }
 printf("abc"); //both the parent and child will print 'abc'
 ```
+### what happend to descriptors?
+child process will have a descriptor table will be the same as the parent process.
+Both tables will point to the same file

+## Pipe

 ## Lab1a
 * For resetting the terminal, just use the professor's code.